Trams in Stockholm: Current service

 While all tramlines run on standard gauge track and use the same overhead voltage (750 V DC), the cab signalling system for Lidingöbanan is different from the one for Tvärbanan, making rolling stock incompatible.
 The other tramlines (Nockeby and City/Djurgården) have no cab signalling requirement.

+The trams have depots and garages at Ulvsunda for Tvärbanan, at Alvik for Nockebybanan, at Djurgården for the City/Djurgården line, and at Larsberg for Lidingöbanan.